haojustin/foundit/team/LEARNING.md

 Lab03:

-Victor posted a Git tutorial video in the git_help channel.
-Kevin Posted a tutorial on using button in react_natiive in the react_native_help channel Justin posted a youtube tutorial about building a camera feature using expo in react_native_help Alex posted a link to the expo documentation files in react_native_help
+Victor posted a Git tutorial video in the git_help channel. \n Kevin Posted a tutorial on using button in react_natiive in the react_native_help channel \n Justin posted a youtube tutorial about building a camera feature using expo in react_native_help \n Alex posted a link to the expo documentation files in react_native_help